kenpratt/learning-js-and-node/README.md

 Now it's time to hook your fancy new client UI up to your Node.js todo list HTTP server!

-**Objective:** Combine "Todo List, Phase 3" and "Todo List, Phase 6" to have the HTTP server storing the TODO items for you.
-You won't need the code from Phase 4 or Phase 5.
+**Objective:** Combine "Todo List, Phase 3", "Todo List, Phase 5", and "Todo List, Phase 6" to have the HTTP server storing the TODO items for you.
+Use Express, like in Phase 5, but have it return JSON instead of HTML, like in Phase 3.

 **Requirements:**
 * Should be able to add, complete, uncomplete, and delete todo items and have the changes updated the server.